onekey-sec/unblob/README.md

 `poetry install` will install all required dependencies in a virtualenv.

+### Rust extension module (optional)

+Unblob has an optional Rust extension for performance intensive processing.
+Building it is entirely optional and requires `[rustup](https://rustup.rs/)` to be installed on the host system.
+Run `UNBLOB_BUILD_RUST_EXTENSION=1 poetry install` to build and install the extension.
+Set `RUST_DEBUG=1` to build it in debug mode.

 ### Testing

 We are using pytest for running our test suite.\